 Government Check or Other Government Document

-At this time, digital forms of residence are not accepted.
+Digital forms of residence are accepted.

 If you cannot provide ID and/or where you reside, then a registered voter from the precinct you currently reside in may attest for you.
 You and the attester will be required to sign an oath swearing the statements are true.

 The attester must present an ID to attest for you.

 Falsely attesting or being attested for is registration fraud.
 It is a class “D” felony and is punishable by a fine of up to $7,500 and up to 5 years in prison.